• Skip to main content

 • Preheat oven to 400F.
 Wash and scrub clean the sweet potato skins.
 Wrap individually in aluminum foil and roast for 40-45 minutes until fork tender but not too soft.

 • Once roasted, let cool for a bit and while still warm, peel the skin.
-Cube the sweet potatoes.
+Using a sharp knife, cut the sweet potatoes into 1 inch pieces.

-• In a heavy pan/cast iron pan, ghee and add the sweet potatoes, sprinkle a few pinches of salt and toss them around in the hot pan for 3-4 minutes to lightly saute but don't crisp them.
+• In a heavy pan/cast iron pan, add ghee and layer the sweet potatoes.Sprinkle a few pinches of salt and let fry in the hot pan for 3-4 minutes to lightly brown.

-• Mix the sweet potatoes with all the spices as listed, adjusting to taste.
-Add the pomegranate arils and cilantro.
-Drizzle with date syrup and serve warm.
+• Add the pomegranate arils and cilantro.
+Drizzle with tamarind chutney and serve warm.

 Tried this recipe?Let us know how it was!